decred/politeia/politeia.md

 Note that it is typical to submit a proposal that shows "skin in the game".
 That means that stakeholders expect that someone doing some work are displaying a willingness to carry risk in the proposal.
-An example is that stakeholders expect developers to write and show code before the initial payment occurs.
-The existing contractor outfits use this model.
+An example is that stakeholders expect developers to write and show code before payment occurs.
+The existing contractors use this model.
 For example, Company 0 carries the costs (and risk) for 4-6 weeks before payout occurs.
 This is a feature and not a bug.
-Asking for a large sum of money without incurring costs shifts the risk to the DHG and that is deemed undesirable.
+Asking for a large sum of money without incurring costs shifts the risk to the DHG and that incentivizes malicious behavior

 ## How to submit a Politeia (Pi) proposal